 The chief enemy of creativity is 'good' sense.

 Forget what makes sense, pay more attention to what calls to you.
 Give airtime to the crazy ideas you have, take them seriously.
 Don't be too quick to dismiss what to you seems impractical.

 For me, insanity is super sanity.
 The normal is psychotic.
 Normal means lack of imagination, lack of creativity.

-I can't imagine trying to be normal.
-I gave up on that a long time ago, when I finally woke up to the fact that trying to be "normal" seemed to cause endless misery.
-Don't be afraid to dream, to imagine, to toy with the idea of creating something delicious in your life.
-If you honor your creative dreams, you might act a lot less crazy and frustrated and be a lot more peaceful and content (and therefore almost appear "normal").
+Don't be afraid to dream, to imagine, to toy with the idea of creating something wonderful.
+If you make time and space for creative pursuits, you might act a lot less crazy and frustrated and be a lot more peaceful and content (and therefore almost appear "normal").

 Let us be about setting high standards for life, love, creativity, and wisdom.
 If our expectations in these areas are low, we are not likely to experience wellness.
 Setting high standards makes every day and every decade worth looking forward to.

 Write out the highest standards and dreams you can imagine for these areas of your life which Anderson refers to: life, love, creativity and wisdom.